 3. Most TV Content Today Is Consciousness-Lowering

-Some examples of shows that are more consciousness lowering than consciousness raising:
+Some examples of shows that are more consciousness lowering than consciousness raising, I feel:

-- Fear Factor, a reality TV where people are dared into doing fearsome stunts for a sum of prize money.
+- Fear Factor, a reality TV show where people are dared into doing fearsome stunts for a sum of prize money.
 You see people getting scared, terrified, forcing themselves through the stunts for the prize money.
-I’ve only watched an episode where participants are asked to eat a pie of worms, and I can’t say it’s inspiring stuff.
-I hear about other episodes from friends and they didn’t seem to be done in good taste either.
+I’ve only watched an episode where participants were asked to eat a pie of worms, and I can’t say it’s inspiring stuff.
+I’ve heard about other episodes from friends and they didn’t seem to be done in good taste either.

 - Extreme Makeover, a plastic surgery reality show that does “extreme makeovers” for participants.
 Participants are people who are unhappy because of their looks.
-They are given extreme make overs that include surgery, after which they are showed as happy and confident.
+They are given extreme makeovers that include surgery, after which they are shown to be happy and confident.
 It somehow drives an underlying message to use surgery as a solution for low self-esteem.

 Here’s one way you can use to see if something is consciousness raising.
 Get a sense of how you are feeling first before watching the show.
 Then as you are watching the show, take a moment to assess how you feel.